 This class is specifically designed to deal with dysfunction, family problems, raising children, dealing with relatives and how to implement an Islamic lifestyle into your life so that you can grow and proper spiritually.
 You will learn how to overcome the major challenges that people face as they enter Islam.
 Go to masjidibrahim.com for more information or to enroll online, click here

 I cannot stress enough beloveds, the importance of strong families.
 Never neglect family ties, regardless of what religion family members have.
 Don’t even play around with it when it comes to strengthening and preserving the family.
 “O Mankind!
 Fear your Lord, who created you from one soul and created from it its mate and dispersed from both of them many men and women.
 And fear Allaah, through whom you ask one another, and the wombs.
-Indeed Allaah is ever, over you, an Observer”.When communities fall short, deen will be preserved by the family that holds onto and values faith.
+Indeed Allaah is ever, over you, an Observer”.When communities fall short, become fragmented, or fail, the religion can be preserved on the family by holding onto and passing down the values and teachings of faith to the next generation. and the next after that.
 When you invest in the family, what you end up with, in sha Allah is, generation after generation of eemaan.
 You can’t buy that at a halal store, you can’t download it from the internet, and you can’t mix it up in a mixing bowl.
 You have to strive for it, pray for it and make it a priority.
 In order to have strong believing families, you must build your immediate family structure upon belief in Allah and in His oneness (tawheed).

 It is important from the very beginning that everyone in your immediate family; your wife, your children, and all other members of your household are aware without a doubt that the reigning law and source of order within your home, is Islam.
 With that in mind, you must establish the prescribed prayer with your family, your wife and the children of your household.
 Your children must see that you bow your head down to Allah sub’haanahu wa ta’ala.
 In doing so, they will know that you as parents, are accountable to Him (Allah).
 If they see that you are accountable to Allah, they will find it easier and more palatable to be accountable to you as parents.
 If there is no prayer in your home, then it is almost assured that Shaitaan will soon become the imam of your household.

 It is the sunna of the Prophet (SAWS) to call yourself a Muslim.
-Therefore, do not teach your children that they are, Shaafi’ee, Qaadiri, Tijaani, Tablighi, Salafi Hanbali, Maaliki, or any other designation.
+Therefore, try not to teach your children to attach themselves to tightly to a sectarian, or strict madhhabi designation such as, Shaafi’ee, Qaadiri, Tijaani, Tablighi, Salafi Hanbali, Maaliki, or any other designation.
 Teach them that they are Muslim.
 Even if you happen to follow a particular school of thought or a tariqa be it Shaafi’ee, or Maaliki, or Shaadhili, or if you ascribe to a group such as Salafi, or a Tablighi, or anything else, do not, and I repeat, do not teach your children that anything represents the totality of Islam, other than Islam.
 If you teach them that your group are the only true Muslims, or that if they follow this or that tariqa or madhhab, there Islam will be better than everyone else’s, then you will only confuse and mislead them; as many people are already doing.

 The best of the companions of the Prophet (SAWS) loathed sectarianism and ran away from it.
 They sahaba never called the people to follow anything other than the way of Allah and the way of the Prophet (SAWS).
 They didn’t call themselves salafi, Shaafi’ee, Qaadiri, or any other designation except Muslims.
 Don’t be fooled beloved; in today’s global environment, people who raise their children based upon a particular sect are just experimenting; there is no evidence that such a thing has worked.
 We don’t pray to grandpa in America; that’s someone else’s path.
 The true religion of Allah will always be Islam and the only one of our ummah who is ma’soom (free of error) is Muhammad Ibn Abdullah, the Last Prophet (SAWS).
 Teach your children to live according to the Quran and the Sunna beloveds, anything else is just someone else’s experimentation, for which Allah has revealed no authority.